 3. Retail Loans

 BlockFi engages in crypto staking, which is the active participation of a user or institution contributing to a Proof of Stake (PoS) consensus protocol (such as ETH, DOT, SOL etc).
-A user can lock or "stake" their funds on-chain to participate in securing said network and get rewarded for doing so in the form of new coin issuance.
+A network participant can lock or "stake" their funds on-chain to participate in securing said network and get rewarded for doing so in the form of new coin issuance.
+BlockFi only engages in protocol-level staking and does not have any exposure to staking derivative tokens (e.g. stETH).

 A majority of the demand for borrowing crypto comes from the first bucket—financial institutions.
 These institutional clients are willing to borrow crypto from BlockFi at specific rates based on the size and profitability of opportunities.
 For example, if there’s an opportunity where an institutional client has high confidence they can generate a certain return on the amount borrowed, they would be willing to pay less than that return to ensure their profit margin.